jamesmtuck/DNA_stability/README.md

 # System Requirements

 ## Hardware Requirements
-DORIS requires only a standard computer with enough RAM and compute power to support the needed operations.
+This code requires only a standard computer with enough RAM and compute power to support the needed operations.

 ## Software Requirements
 ### OS Requirements